redis/docs/content/commands/hpexpireat/index.md

 title: HPEXPIREAT
 ---
-`HPEXPIREAT` has the same effect and semantics as [`HEXPIREAT`]({{< relref "/commands/hexpireat" >}}), but the Unix time at which the key will expire is specified in milliseconds instead of seconds.
+`HPEXPIREAT` has the same effect and semantics as [`HEXPIREAT`]({{< relref "/commands/hexpireat" >}}), but the Unix time at which the key will expire is specified in milliseconds since Unix epoch instead of seconds.

 ## Options

 The `HPEXPIREAT` command supports a set of options:

-* `NX` -- For each specified field, set expiration only when the key has no expiration.
+* `NX` -- For each specified field, set expiration only when the field has no expiration.
-* `XX` -- For each specified field, set expiration only when the key has an existing expiration.
+* `XX` -- For each specified field, set expiration only when the field has an existing expiration.
 * `GT` -- For each specified field, set expiration only when the new expiration is greater than current one.
 * `LT` -- For each specified field, set expiration only when the new expiration is less than current one.

-A non-volatile key is treated as an infinite TTL for the purpose of `GT` and `LT`.
+A non-volatile key is treated as an infinite TTL for the purposes of `GT` and `LT`.
 The `GT`, `LT` and `NX` options are mutually exclusive.

 ## Example